 This course prepares students for the National Institute for Metalworking Skills (NIMS) level 1 Computer Numeric Control (CNC) Milling examinations.
-Students will build upon skills learned in the Measurement, Materials & Safety class and the Job Planning, Benchwork & Layout course.
+Students will build upon skills learned in the Measurement, Materials Safety class and the Job Planning, Benchwork Layout course.
 They will learn additional skills for the metalworking industry including the safe set up, operation and basic programming of Computer Numeric Controlled milling machines.
 They will work on the project required for NIMS credentialing.
 Additional hours required.
-Corequisite: ME 120.
+Prerequisites: Reading Proficiency or departmental approval Corequisites: ME 120